ShibalIbrahim/Additive-Models-with-Structured-Interactions/README.md

 * `AMI`: Additive Models with Interactions under L0
 * `AMISH`: Additive Models with Interactions with Strong Hierarchy

-## Usage
-For a tutorial, please refer to [Sparse Additive Models with Interactions](https://brjhsu.github.io/desktop-tutorial/tutorial/) Vignette (in progress).

 ## Running the code

 ```bash